Abhishekm977/calculator-user-manual/README.md

 # Calculator App – User Manual

 This user manual provides step-by-step instructions on how to install, set up, and use the Calculator App.
-Designed for all users, this guide helps ensure smooth operation of the app and resolves common issues effectively.
+It is designed for all users.
+This guide helps ensure smooth operation of the app and resolves common issues effectively.

 ## 📚 Table of Contents
 1. [Overview](overview.md)